pysal/momepy/README.md

 Momepy aims to provide a wide range of tools for a systematic and exhaustive analysis of urban form.
 It can work with a wide range of elements, while focused on building footprints and street networks.

-Momepy is a result of ongoing research of [Urban Design Studies Unit (UDSU)](http://udsu-strath.com) supported by the Axel and Margaret Ax:son Johnson Foundation as a part of “The Urban Form Resilience Project” in partnership with University of Strathclyde in Glasgow, UK.

 Comments, suggestions, feedback, and contributions, as well as bug reports, are very welcome.

 ## Getting Started